Discrete-Value Group and Fully Connected Architectures for Beyond Diagonal Reconfigurable Intelligent Surfaces: Introduction

-\textit{Fourth}, we compare the single connected, group connected, and fully connected architectures when the number of total resolution bits is limited.
-On the one hand, the single connected is the simplest architecture having the lowest number of impedances to be optimized.
-On the other hand, the fully connected architecture includes a larger reconfigurable impedance network, but it allows, at the same time, better performance with lower resolution per reconfigurable impedance.
-Between these two extremes, a trade-off is given by the group connected architecture.
-The fully connected architecture with one resolution bit per reconfigurable impedance provides the best performance.
-However, we show how single and group connected architectures should be used to maximize the received signal power under a constrained number of total resolution bits.

-\textit{Organization}: In Section~\ref{sec:system-model}, we introduce the system model and the properties of the three RIS architectures.
-In Section~\ref{sec:discrete-ris}, we present our practical RIS design strategy based on discrete-value reconfigurable impedance networks.
-In Section~\ref{grouping-strategy}, we analyze the problem of grouping the RIS elements in the case of group connected architecture, proposing two approaches to design the grouping strategy.
-In Section~\ref{sec:numerical-results}, we assess the obtained performance in terms of received signal power.
+\textit{Organization}: In Section~\ref{sec:system-model}, we introduce the system model and the problem formulation.
+In Sections~\ref{sec:scalar-discrete} and \ref{sec:vector-discrete}, we present our novel discrete group and fully connected RIS design based on scalar and vector quantization, respectively.
+In Section~\ref{sec:results}, we assess the performance of \gls{mimo} systems aided by discrete RISs in terms of received signal power.
 Finally, Section~\ref{sec:conclusion} contains the concluding remarks.